2021-DEV1-092/development-books-kata/README.md

 # Running the application

+To compile run mvn clean install

 Execute the following command: mvn spring-boot:run or simply import project and run in your IDE.

 # API description

-The endpoint to calculate the books can be accessed on localhost:8081/calculatePrice It is a POST request using the following structure:
+The endpoint to calculate the books can be accessed on http://localhost:8081/calculatePrice It is a POST request using the following structure:

 ````